michael105/minilib/doc/minilib.md

               -----
               In general, you have to somehow invert the logic of regular expressions when using ext_match.
+              Regular expressions could be regarded as "polish rpn notation", first the char to be matched, then the count.
+              This expression machine could be described as "natural expression" machine.
+              First you define the number, then the chars or expression to be matched.

+              Furthermore, *,% and + match as less as possible.
+              You have to think about what needs to follow the wildcards.

               e.g. when matching the parameter 'runlevel=default' at the kernel's commandline, a working regular expression would be "runlevel=(\S*)".
 This could be written here as "*runlevel=%#".